gatk-workflows/gatk4-cnn-variant-filter/README.md

 GATK tools: CNNVariantWriteTensors and CNNVariantTrain.
 The CRAM could be generated by the [single-sample pipeline] (https://github.com/gatk-workflows/gatk4-data-processing/blob/master/processing-for-variant-discovery-gatk4.wdl)
 Also accepts a BAM as the input file in which case a BAM index is required as well.

+Please read the following discussion to learn more about the CNN tool: [Deep Learning in GATK4](https://gatkforums.broadinstitute.org/gatk/discussion/10996/deep-learning-in-gatk4)

 ### Requirements/expectations :
  - CRAM/BAM